-- n.
-When complete, press the Esc key until you return to the Main Menu of the configuration program. - Repeat step 3 on page 20 for each additional array and logical drive you want to define; then, continue with step 4 on page 23.

-Note: For Microsoft Windows NT clusters, you should define all shared logical drives on server A.

 - p.
+When complete, press the Esc key until you return to the Main Menu of the configuration program. - q.
+Repeat step 3 on page 12 for each additional array and logical drive you want to define; then, continue with step 4.

+Note: For Microsoft Windows NT clusters, you should define all shared logical drives on Server A.

-Then, continue with step 4. - 4.
-Assign Merge IDs to each logical drive, by doing the following:
+4. Assign Merge IDs to each logical drive, by doing the following:

-Note: Shared logical drives must have unique Merge IDs; however, non-shared logical drives can share the same Merge ID.
+Note: Shared logical drives must have unique Merge IDs; however, nonshared logical drives can share the same Merge ID.

 - a.
 Select Advanced Functions from the Main Menu of the configuration program. - b.
 Select Merge Group Management from the Advanced Functions menu. - c.
-To create non-shared Merge IDs, do the following: - 1) Select Create Non-Shared Logical Drive ID from the Merge Group Management Menu.
+To create nonshared Merge IDs, do the following: - 1) Select Create Nonshared Logical Drive ID from the Merge Group Management Menu.

-2) Select the logical drive you want to make a non-shared drive by using the Up Arrow (↑) or Down Arrow (↓) keys to highlight the drive; then, press the Enter key.
-3) Select the Merge ID from the Selection List.
+- 2) Select the logical drive you want to make a nonshared drive by using the Up Arrow (↑) or Down Arrow (↓) keys to highlight the drive; then, press the Enter key. - 3) Select the Merge ID from the Selection List.

-Note: A shared logical drive and a non-shared logical drive cannot be on the same array.
+Note: A shared logical drive and a nonshared logical drive cannot be on the same array.

-Valid Merge IDs for non-shared logical drives are 200-215.
-An example would be to set all non-shared drives on server A to Merge ID 206 and all non-shared drives on server B to Merge ID 207.
+Valid Merge IDs for nonshared logical drives are in the range 200-215.
+An example would be to set all nonshared drives on Server A to Merge ID 206 and all nonshared drives on Server B to Merge ID 207.

-4) When complete, press the Esc key and save all the changes.
+- 4) When complete, press the Esc key and save all the changes. - d.

-- d.
 To create shared logical drive IDs, do the following: - 1) Select Create Shared Logical Drive ID from the Merge Group Management menu.

-2) Select the logical drive you want to be shared between the two servers by using the Up Arrow (↑) or Down Arrow (↓) keys to highlight the drive; then, press the Enter key.
-3) Select the Merge ID from the Selection List.
+- 2) Select the logical drive you want to be shared between the two servers by using the Up Arrow (↑) or Down Arrow (↓) keys to highlight the drive; then, press the Enter key. - 3) Select the Merge ID from the Selection List.

-The Merge ID must be unique for each shared logical drive that will be shared by server A and server B. For example, if you have a logical drive with a merge ID of 1 on server A, you cannot assign the same merge ID to a logical drive on server B. Valid IDs for shared logical drives are 1 to 8.
+The Merge ID must be unique for each shared logical drive that will be shared by each adapter pair.
+For example, if you have a logical drive with a merge ID of 1 on the first ServeRAID adapter in a server pair, you cannot assign the same merge ID to a logical drive on the second adapter in a server pair.
+Valid IDs for shared logical drives are in the range 1-8.